-In some cases, it makes sense to go with a zero-VOC primer but some PVA primers are lower in odor than the acrylics even though the legal VOC levels might be around 3 g/l and not zero (which is still negligible).
+In some cases, it makes sense to go with a zero-VOC primer but some EVA primers are lower in odor than the acrylics even though the legal VOC levels might be around 3 g/l and not zero (which is still negligible).

 Some brands like ECOS add zeolite to reduce the odor, which does help a little bit.

 With most brands, the primers are more potent in odor than the paint lines, so it’s important to carefully select a primer.
 This article covers the top non-toxic brands.

 You may need a primer in the following circumstances:

 - For new wallboard